Sports Direct announce plans to close shops in a bid to protect larger stores

-SPORTS Direct has announced plans to close down some of its smaller branches in a bid to keep doors open for its larger stores.
+Sports Direct have announced plans to focus on opening more larger stores, seeing some smaller branches potentially close.

-The retailer shared their idea under its elevation strategy, seeing shops that are below 20,000 sq ft close for good.
+The retailer shared their idea under its elevation strategy, seeing shops that are below 20,000 sq ft could be consolidated.

-The chain has two branches in Newport, as well as locations in Cwmbran, Blackwood, and Caerphilly.
+It comes after the Retail Gazette shared that Sports Direct is instead looking to open more flagship stores in the UK.

-It comes after the Retail Gazette shared that smaller shops would not have their leases renewed, helping make way for bigger spaces.
+However, the retailer did share that it would look into transferring affected staff to new flagship stores.

 Speaking to the Gazette, Frasers Group managing director of Sport, Ger Wright said: "We will be closing the smaller stores.
 Anything between 10,000 sq ft and 20,000 sq ft will most likely go and then we’ll open a bigger store."